UNIVERSE-HPC/course-material/technology_and_tooling/testing/automated_testing.md

 ## Inflammation Data Analysis

+If on Windows, open Windows Subsystem for Linux (WSL).
+See the course prerequisites if this is not installed.

 We will be using a simple inflammation data analysis python package to demonstrate the use of automated testing.
 Let's download this now.
 First, create a new directory inflammation and `cd` to it:

 ```bash